Female Cats

-Female Cats (女猫, Meneko) is a 1983 Japanese film in Nikkatsu's Roman porno series, directed by Shingo Yamashiro and starring Ai Saotome.
+Female Cats (女猫, Meneko) is a 1983 Japanese erotic thriller film in Nikkatsu's Roman porno series, directed by Shingo Yamashiro and starring Ai Saotome.

 Synopsis

 Innocent female doctor Mineko was seduced by Sachiko, an aggressive lesbian, in her younger days.
 Mineko begins dating a male coworker, and accepts an invitation to a party at the home of a transvestite patient.
 Sachiko comes out of Mineko's past, enraged with jealousy, and begins tormenting Mineko and her boyfriend.